Compliance Milestone Foundation Limited will comply with all aspects of the Gambling Act 2003.

 All net proceeds received during a financial year will be distributed to the community for authorised purposes within three months following the end of that financial year.

-Grant Forms Grants will not be approved unless the application is on Milestone Foundation’s grant application form (this may include an online grant form).
+Grant Forms Grants will not be approved unless the application is submitted on Milestone Foundation’s on-line application system.
+Click Apply Now!

 Record Keeping and Website Publication The following records will be kept in a database format and published on Milestone Foundation’s website: •the name of every organisation that has applied for funding; •whether the grant has been accepted in full or declined in full; •whether the grant has been accepted in part and declined in part; •if the grant has been declined in full or in part, the reasons for that decision; •the amount of the grant; and •any “interest” that Milestone Foundation’s net proceeds committee has in relation to any successful grant applicant.